-Everyone in the market for a house has different wants — pre-war charm, a lush backyard, a welcoming front door in Pantone Ultra Violet, perhaps — but at the end of the day, they all share a need in common: money.
+Everyone in the market for a house has different wants — prewar charm, a lush backyard, a welcoming front door in Pantone Ultra Violet, perhaps — but at the end of the day, they all share a common need money.
 Lots of it.

 The right lender can save you time, anxiety, and loads of cash.
 And the right loan officer — the professional who represents the lender — can be a powerful ally when you close on a mortgage.
 As with any potentially life-altering partnership, it’s important to choose wisely.